• Home

 Quantitative.
 The normal load at the 40-40-20 formula is four courses per academic year (two per semester).
 Exceptions may be made for those in administrative roles.
 Teaching assignments (specific courses) are made by a scheduling committee of the whole of the Faculty, headed by the Chair, who is the department’s Scheduling Officer.
 The committee attempts to maintain balance in the assignment of graduate and undergraduate courses while being guided by the needs of our students for particular courses.

 Qualitative.
 We expect faculty to score 4 (out of 5), on average, overall on the attached student evaluation forms (by long experience, we recognize that there will be some individual students who rate a faculty member lower than this; we look for a pattern) and to be described by students in the comments section as a person who embodies the qualities specified in that form.
-Peer evaluations are also considered in assessing his or her overall teaching performance.
+Peer evaluations are also considered in assessing their overall teaching performance.

 Specific teaching criteria for Assistant, Associate, and Full Teaching Professors in French or Italian, in addition to those outlined above for all faculty, include (1) effective and high-quality teaching at the basic and intermediate language level, and (2) ability to teach at various levels, and to be familiar with the whole departmental undergraduate curriculum in French or Italian.